the-turing-way/the-turing-way/book/website/welcome.md

 Our goal is to provide all the information that data scientists in academia, industry, government and the third sector need to ensure that the projects they work on are easy to reproduce and reuse.

-Do not try to read the guide from start to finish.
-Take a [buffet approach](https://mobile.twitter.com/rossdavism/status/1138441421143400453) instead: browse the chapters or [search](https://the-turing-way.netlify.app/search.html) for something you would like to learn about.
+Warning: Do not try to read the guide from start to finish.
+Take a [buffet approach](https://mobile.twitter.com/rossdavism/status/1138441421143400453).
+Browse the chapters, or use the search box to search for whatever you would like to learn about first.

 ```{figure} figures/welcome.jpg
 ---